-Compared to the rest of the Washington D.C. market, the Beltsville submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Washington D.C. market, the Beltsville submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 5 listings have been made available, which means spaces most likley are going fast.
-You'll want to be prepared to make an offer immediately.
-About 20% of the available leases in the Beltsville are subleases, so you might be able to find a shorter term or below market rent.
+In the last 90 days, 5 listings have been posted online, which means new listings are probably leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 100% of the listings in the Beltsville are subleases, so you might be able to sign a shorter term by taking over a previous lease.
 There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.

-Even though the median size is 8,400 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this region are close to 1 floors.
-Most buildings in this market were built in 1987 and are Class A.
+Even though the median size is 8,400 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most buildings in this market are close to 1 floors.
+Most buildings in this market were built in 1986 and are Class A.